 Nélio B Weiss

+A large Brazilian long steel manufacturer has won an administrative-level tax appeal against the Brazilian Federal Revenue (SRF) involving the taxation of profits earned by indirectly controlled foreign corporations.
+In the yet unpublished decision, the Administrative Court of Federal Tax Appeals (Conselho Administrativo de Recursos Fiscais – CARF) held that the tax authorities had no legal basis on which to tax revenue generated by the foreign entities controlled indirectly through a Spanish holding company.
 The company underwent a major corporate restructuring in which it contributed shares in a range of its offshore investments to the capital of a Spanish holding company, based in Gran Canaria.
 This entity became subject to the special ETVE regime (Entidad de Tenencia de Valores Extranjeros), conceded by the Spanish tax authorities.
 Under this regime, revenues derived from controlled foreign corporations are not taxed in Spain.
 The Brazil-Spain Double Tax Treaty ensured that profits from the Spanish entity were not taxed in Brazil.

 In its assessment, the tax authorities accused the group of using this new corporate structure for the sole purpose of avoiding tax, as the profits in question were not taxed at all.
 Further, the authorities alleged that the holding company lacked economic substance as it supposedly had no staff and all strategic decisions were taken in Brazil, serving as a mere channel through which profits were transferred tax-free to Brazil.
 Moreover, the authorities argued that revenue regulations provide that profits earned by foreign controlled entities must be taxed in Brazil at year-end and should further be read in light of Brazilian corporate law, which includes both directly and indirectly controlled entities in its definition of "controlled entities".